 Theodore Judah was a man with a dream, and his was to build a railroad through the Central Pacific, routed via the Sierra Nevada mountains.
 In the mid-19th century, the civil engineer surveyed a large stretch of the route to be used and found funds to make the transcontinental railroad a reality.

 A series of now-abandoned tunnels were completed in August 1867, and the first train passed through it in 1868.
 Unfortunately, Judah did not live to see this happen; he died in 1863 during an eastbound voyage in connection with his dream project.

 In 1925, the railroad built a second route over Donner Pass nearby, a 10,325ft tunnel (“Tunnel 41” aka “the Big Hole”) going directly through and under Mt Judah, named for the railroad pioneer.
 This long tunnel relieved congestion on the line and both routes over Donner Pass were used side by side until 1993 when Union Pacific elected to cut costs by abandoning the original route built by the Chinese in favor of Tunnel 41.
 The Donner Pass and the tunnels are named after the Donner Party, a group of explorers en route to California who became stranded in the Sierra Nevada region due to heavy snow and resorted to cannibalism to survive.

-The tunnel and snow shed now sit abandoned and, despite being on private property, are a popular place for curious hikers and snowshoers.
+The tunnel and snowsheds now sit abandoned and, despite being on private property, are a popular place for curious hikers and snowshoers.
 Tunnel #6, which took tens of thousands of hours to complete, is the most famous of the tunnels.
-Tunnels #7 and #8, along with the China Wall, which was built to hold up the trains as they transitioned between two tunnels, are the other parts of the system that are commonly visited.
+Tunnels #7 and #8, along with the “Chinese Wall”, which was built to hold up the trains as they transitioned between two tunnels, are the other parts of the system that are commonly visited.
 A walk through the dark tunnels, with light pouring in only at points where the wall has openings, can be an eerie experience.
 Ancient petroglyphs can also be found nearby and are marked with a plaque.